ArduPilot/ardupilot_wiki/common/source/docs/common-speedybeef405wing.rst

 Servo/Motor Outputs
 ===================

 All motor/servo outputs are Dshot and PWM capable.
 However, mixing Dshot, serial LED, and normal PWM operation for outputs is restricted into groups, ie. enabling Dshot for an output in a group requires that ALL outputs in that group be configured and used as Dshot, rather than PWM outputs.
-The output groups that must be the same (PWM rate or Dshot, when configured as a normal servo/motor output) are: 1/2, 3/4/8, 5/6/7, 8, and 9 (LED).

  - PWM 1,2 in group1
  - PWM 2,4 in group2